Men of Tomorrow (1932 film)

-Men of Tomorrow is a 1932 British drama film directed by Zoltan Korda and Leontine Sagan, produced by Alexander Korda and written by Anthony Gibbs and Arthur Wimperis.
+Men of Tomorrow (also known as Young Apollo) is a 1932 lost British drama film directed by Zoltan Korda and Leontine Sagan, produced by Alexander Korda and written by Anthony Gibbs and Arthur Wimperis.
 It stars Maurice Braddell, Joan Gardner and Emlyn Williams and features Robert Donat's movie debut.

-Robert Donat and Merle Oberon were given top billing when Men of Tomorrow was distributed in the United States in 1935.
+Donat and Merle Oberon were given top billing when Men of Tomorrow was distributed in the United States in 1935.

+Preservation status

+The BFI National Archive holds ephemera and stills, but no film or video materials.
+It is listed as one of the British Film Institute's "75 Most Wanted" lost films.

 Plot

 Allen Shepherd is an Oxford University graduate.
 He has become a successful novelist and has married Jane Anderson.
 A firm proponent of traditional sex roles, Shepherd leaves Jane when she accepts a teaching post at Oxford.
-He later changes his views, and the couple is reunited.
+He later changes his views, and the couple are reunited.